-0047 Automotive Technology Exploration Grade 9 .25 credit This course is the gateway class for the Career and Technical Education (CTE) or Automotive Technology Pathway: Students will learn and explore internal combustion engines, braking system, tire repair as well as basic hand tool usage.
+0047 Automotive Technology Exploration

+This course is the gateway class for the Career and Technical Education (CTE) or Automotive Technology Pathway: Students will learn and explore internal combustion engines, braking system, tire repair as well as basic hand tool usage.
 Students will focus on the fundamental skills necessary to explore Automotive Technology.